jbock-java/zerobuilder/README.md

 Let's take a closer look at the generated code:

 * The `messageBuilder` and `messageToBuilder` methods return different things.
-* There is a `MessageUpdater` interface, which looks like the familiar builder pattern.
+* There is a `MessageUpdater` class, which looks like the familiar builder pattern.
   Each method can be called `0..n` times, and there is an extra `build()` method that returns `Message`.
 * For each of the four goal parameters, there is one corresponding "step" interface: `Sender`, `Body`, `Recipient` and `Subject`.
 * Each step interface has a single method.